bossbeagle1509/chip_list/README.md

-## Setting individual colors for active/inactive background and/or text color
+## Setting individual colors for active/inactive background and border color and text color
-If you want to have full control of the parameters specifiied above over each and every single chip, you can do so by setting the color within the `activeBgColorList`, `inactiveBgColorList`, `activeTextColorList` and `inactiveTextColorList` respectively, wherever appropriate.
+If you want to have full control of the parameters specified above over each and every single chip, you can do so by setting the color within the `activeBgColorList`, `inactiveBgColorList`, `activeTextColorList` and `inactiveTextColorList` respectively, wherever appropriate.

 Use a single color if you want it to be used for all chips.
 Otherwise, the length of the list must be equal to the length of `listOfChipNames`.